Biorepository and Integrative Genomics Initiative

-Online acceptance of agreement listing policies, procedures and bylaws governing the application review, dissemination of samples, utilization of sample and ownership of data generated from genomic analysis, publication acknowledgements is mandatory.
+Online acceptance of the agreement listing policies, procedures and bylaws governing the application review, dissemination and utilization of samples, ownership of data generated from genomic analysis and publication acknowledgements is mandatory.

 To facilitate implementation a governance model has been set up which oversees all operational aspects of the biorepository.
 Below mentioned are the boards and committees set up for effective BIG Initiative operations.